tjFogarty/tj.ie-archived/content/posts/html-imports-component-driven-development.md

   - Experiment
 ---

+__Update__: As linked in the article, HTML Imports are being removed from Chrome in favour of other alternatives.
+This is more of an experiment to look at how a modern take on an old way of doing things might look like in as simple a way as possible without the reliance on too many external tools.

 I was thinking about the process of building a site today vs maybe 8 years ago.
 When WordPress was called for, I'd usually build the site from start to finish within WordPress.
 You wouldn't see any CSS for a little while as custom post types needed creating, content needed to be sourced, and plugins needed to be installed.
 The whole front-end was mashed up with this configuration, and nothing was really finished until the site was live.

 Now, I didn't know a whole lot 8 years ago, so looking back there are ways it could have been done better.
 If I could go back, I'd probably build a static site first with all the parts, then port that over to WordPress when it was ready.
 It might be me, but I find not having to think about a CMS while doing initial front-end work very liberating.
 I don't want to troubleshoot why a template is breaking when I want to focus on styling.
 It's too easy for me to go off on a tangent and fiddle with PHP because I just thought of a better way to do something.